This article is part of “Everything You Need to Know to Start Baking Awesome Bread Using a Bread Maker“.

 The simplest way to learn how to bake bread is to follow a basic recipe.
 Try Fast2eat Bread Recipes (much more to be published – keep checking), they are kind of foolproof 😉 really easy and the bread delicious.

-While bread machines offer freshly baked bread at the push of a button there are special hints to ensure quality bread almost every time.
+While bread machines offer freshly baked bread at the push of a button there are special hints to ensuring quality bread almost every time.

 Fill a standard measuring spoon or measuring cup to the level indicated.